Top 10 Priorities in a Relationship

 Fun is also subjective.
 Some couples have it just by gossiping about their neighbors while others need to travel to a distant land to enjoy themselves.

-Everything from watching Netflix, to doing chores, and playing with kids can be fun if you have the right chemistry with your partner.
+Everything from watching web shows, to doing chores, and playing with kids can be fun if you have the right chemistry with your partner.

 At this point, one or both partners start to look for something more.